pabs3/SPTAG/Tools/nni-auto-tune/README.md

 ## Quickstart

-Use this command to start a NNI trial to tune SPTAG model on ann-benchmark format hdf5 sift-128-euclidean dataset.
+Use this command to start an NNI trial to tune SPTAG model on ann-benchmark format hdf5 sift-128-euclidean dataset.
 ```sh
 nnictl create --config config.yml
 ```